FYPWise/FYPWise-web/README.md

 ## How to Navigate the Application
 1. **Homepage**: Users start at the homepage, where they can log in based on their assigned roles.
 2. **Dashboard**: After logging in, users are redirected to their respective dashboards:
-   - **Student**: Can submit project proposals and view progress.
+   - **Student**: Can submit project submissions and update project timelines.
-   - **Supervisors**: Can submit project proposals, assign advisees to project and monitor progress.
+   - **Supervisors**: Can submit project proposals, assign advisees to project and monitor project progress.
+   - **Moderators**: Can fill in marksheet page based on criteria
-   - **Administrators**: Can manage users, assign supervisors, and oversee system activity.
+   - **Administrators**: Can manage users, create presentation slots for projects, assign moderators to projects, and oversee system activity.
 3. **Project Management**:
    - Students upload documents, update project details, and track deadlines.
    - Supervisors provide feedback and track project milestones.